dkati/todolist/README.md

 1) Fix 'acore' error  --- a reboot solves this -or- dm-verity flash solves this **Supposed to be fixed**

 2) Fix Alert Slider - make it stick after reboot  --- a custom kernel solves this   **Supposed to be fixed**

+3) Alert Slider - Silent/Alarm/Prioity/None greyed out on Custom Kernel - OK on Stock Kernel - (Settings > Additional Buttons)

 ---------------
 #### JAIMES LIST: